 Archive Publication Time Period: the time between when a capture is published to the customer who ordered the imagery and the published to the SkySat archive.

-After an order has been entered, you may check the Tasking API for the status of that order.
-The diagram below outlines how orders flow through the system.
+After a Tasking Order has been entered, you may check the Tasking API for the status of that Tasking Order.
+The diagram below outlines how Tasking Orders flow through the system.

-- Pending: The order has been accepted and its start time has not yet passed.
+• Pending: The Tasking Order has been accepted but has not yet reached its start time

-- In Progress: The order’s start time has passed and it is ready to be scheduled.
+• IN_PROGRESS: The Tasking Order’s start time has passed, and it is ready to be scheduled.
 Time in this state will depend on local cloud cover and collection capacity.
-Orders that have taken captures which did not meet specifications will stay in
+Tasking Orders that have taken captures which did not meet specifications will stay in IN_PROGRESS while they are re-tasked.

-while they are retasked. - Fulfilled: The order has a capture which meets fulfillment specifications.
+• Fulfilled: The Tasking Order has a capture which meets fulfillment specifications.

-, and none meet specifications.
-The order will no longer be scheduled for imaging. - Failed: The order failed.
+• Expired: The order’s end time has passed, all of its captures have been Published, and none meet specifications.
+The order will no longer be scheduled for imaging.

 To see the status of your order, you can make GET request for your order id.
 You can also filter orders by additional order metadata.
 See our API reference for more information.